iMikie/Semantic-UI-Rails/README.md

 Thanks for stopping by.

 [Semantic-UI](www.semantic-ui.com) is one of the newest and most promising user interface toolkits.
 The semantic-ui website is well documented but there's no tutorial for beginners, especially those who'd like to use it with Rails.
+Therefore...

 This **README** describes how to add Semantic-UI to a new Rails app and then shows how to build the example screenshotted (or possibly in video) below.
 The example uses mobile responsive design, as well as Semantic's amazing validation support.